Suhas-G/course-downloader/README.md

 5. Now press on "Download Course(s)" button.
 6. Wait until it completes.

+>Note: For linux users <br>
+> Use ```sudo dpkg -i target/Course Downloader.deb``` to install.
+This places it in /opt/Course Downloader.
+To uninstall it again, you can use: `sudo dpkg --purge "Course Downloader"`

 ---

 ## How to setup on your machine?